 Address: Leinastraße 61-63, 99867 Gotha, Germany

 The Oettinger Brewery GmbH is a German brewery that has its headquarters in Oettingen, Bavaria.
-The Oettinger is one of Germany’s largest beer producers, and it is also one of the world’s biggest breweries by sales and production volume.
+The Oettinger is one of Germany’s largest beer producers and one of the world’s biggest breweries by sales and production volume.

-The brewery was founded in 1731 at the site of what is today the Braugasthof Forstquell Brewery by the Kollmar family.
+The brewery was founded in 1731 by the Kollmar family at the site of the Braugasthof Forstquell Brewery.
 The brewery is still a family-run business today, making it one of the oldest family-run businesses in Germany.

-He decided not to compete directly with other breweries that were located in the gastronomy sector.
+He decided not to compete directly with other breweries in the gastronomy sector.
 Instead, he decided to focus on supermarkets and retail stores.
-The Oettinger does direct business with supermarkets even today.
+The Oettinger still does direct business with supermarkets today.